sparkfun/OpenLog/README.md

 OpenLog is an open source data logger that works over a simple serial connection.

-OpenLog v1 is stable but only supports FAT16 and up to 2GB.
+OpenLog v3 is stable, supports FAT32 cards up to 64GB and supports higher record speeds (115200/57600).
 OpenLog v2 is a bit buggy but supports FAT32 and SD cards up to 16GB.
-OpenLog v3 is stable, supports FAT32 and supports higher record speeds (115200/57600).
+OpenLog v1 is stable but only supports FAT16 and up to 2GB.

 License Information
 -------------------